 Myth: 100% Fruit Juice Is The Same As a Whole Fruit

 Fruits and vegetables can provide our bodies with a wide variety of nutrients.
-One of the most nutritious parts of a fruit is the pulp and skin, because they contain fibre (which is important for heart and digestive health and can also help you feeling full in between meals).
+One of the most nutritious parts of a fruit is the pulp and skin, because they contain fibre (which is important for heart and digestive health and can also help keep you feeling full in between meals).
 When we buy fruit juice from the shops, the pulp and skin is often removed during processing, so ultimately you are left with a bottle of fruit sugar.
 Whilst there is nothing wrong with fruit sugars when eaten in the right amounts, drinking bottled juice can make it super easy to consume a lot of it in a short period of time.

 So surely homemade juices are better than store bought?